joe-tingsanchali-sonarsource/community-guides/dotnet-coverage-test-data-import-guide.md

     **Wrong** ❌

-    ❌  Don't point at directories but files
+    ❌  Don't point at directories. **How to fix:** point to files.

     ```-d:"sonar.cs.vscoveragexml.reportsPaths=coverage/"```

-    ❌ Don't use absolute paths, favor paths relative to the project root directory
+    ❌ Don't use absolute paths. **How to fix:** favor paths relative to the project root directory.

     ```-d:"sonar.cs.vscoveragexml.reportsPaths=C:\users\joe\project\coverage\*.xml"```

-    ❌ Don't point files that are not under the project root directory, always generate coverage under this home directory
+    ❌ Don't point files that are not under the project root directory. **How to fix:** always generate the coverage report under the directory where you run the command from.

     ```-d:"sonar.cs.vscoveragexml.reportsPaths=..\coverage\*.xml"```

 * Do you know how to get debug logs?

     * Add `/d:"sonar.verbose=true"` to the...
-        * SonarScanner.MSBuild.exe `begin` command to get more detailed logs (TODO======>should mention the alternative for Azure Devops integration, where the Scanner for MSBuild is hidden)
+        * SonarScanner.MSBuild.exe `begin` command to get more detailed logs
             * For example: `SonarScanner.MSBuild.exe begin /k:"MyProject" /d:"sonar.verbose=true"`
-        * `SonarCloudPrepare` task if you are using Azure DevOps
+        * `SonarQubePrepare` or `SonarCloudPrepare` task's `extraProperties` argument if you are using Azure DevOps
+            * For example:
+              ```markdown
+              # Applies to SonarQubePrepare as well
+              - task: SonarCloudPrepare@1
+                  inputs:
+                    SonarCloud: 'sonarcloud'
+                    organization: 'zucchinibreadco'
+                    scannerMode: 'MSBuild'
+                    projectKey: 'zuchhinibreadco_sonar-scanning-someconsoleapp'
+                    projectName: 'sonar-scanning-someconsoleapp'
+                    extraProperties: |
+                      sonar.cs.vstest.reportsPaths=$(Agent.TempDirectory)\**\*.trx
+                      sonar.cs.vscoveragexml.reportsPaths=$(Agent.TempDirectory)\**\*.coveragexml
+                      sonar.verbose=true
+              ```
-    * The parsing and import of code coverage happens during the Scanner for MSBuild `end` command (the Azure Devops `SonarCloudAnalyze` task).
+    * The parsing and import of code coverage happens during the Scanner for MSBuild `end` command (a.k.a. the Azure DevOps `SonarQubeAnalyze` or `SonarCloudAnalyze` task).

 # Specific problems